 - Ibis research focused on how to incorporate medication abortion into free, public sector clinics in South Africa provided key evidence for the South African National Department of Health, which decided to allow public clinics to introduce medication abortion.
 Our work also helped to get mifepristone onto South Africa’s Essential Medicines List for second-trimester abortion, which our research shows will shorten the duration of the procedure and increase its effectiveness, allowing more women to be served in public facilities.

 - Our groundbreaking work on reproductive health access for women in the US military brought attention to servicewomen’s contraceptive needs.
-We identified key barriers to reproductive health access for US servicewomen, which led to crucial policy changes on contraceptive access in the military, recently signed into law by President Obama.
+We identified key barriers to reproductive health access for US servicewomen, which led to crucial policy changes on contraceptive access in the military, signed into law by President Obama.

 - We have forged strong partnerships with the South African government, advising several departments on critical policies.
 Recently, our staff worked with the South African Department of Health on their Adolescent and Youth Health Policy for 2015–2019; we are also engaged with the Department of Basic Education in finalizing their National Policy on HIV, STIs, and TB.